softasap/sa-monit/README.md

 [![Build Status](https://travis-ci.org/softasap/sa-monit.svg?branch=master)](https://travis-ci.org/softasap/sa-monit)

 Important: for ubuntu 14.04 the latest possible version is 5.14 due to libssl-dev dependency.
+So only "default" version supported

-For more modern systems choose latest stable distribution, like  `5.25.2-1` at the time of release.
+For more modern systems you can choose latest stable distribution, like  `5.25.2-1` at the time of release.
+If "default" is too old for you.

 ```yaml
   roles: